janniss91/SwissDialIdent/README.md

 At the end of each training run you are asked whether you want to store the output model or not.

 Models are stored in the directory `stored_models`.

+## Data Manipulation

+The experiments with the data in this project have shown a strong influence of the underlying speaker representation on dialect identification.
+Different approaches have been taken to manipulate the data in such a way that a stronger emphasis is on the dialect differences.

+### CGAN

+A Conditional Generative Adversarial has been and can be trained to create new data, which creates ivectors (representing pseudo-utterances) from assumed pseudo-speakers that do not belong to the original dataset.

+There are already CGAN models, which can be used for ivector generation:

+    python3 scripts/cgan.py -g file_name.pt

+A new model can also be trained:

+    python3 scripts/cgan.py -t

+It is also possible to train a new model and generate from it directly:

+    python3 scripts/cgan.py -t -g file_name.pt

+After training a prompt will ask whether the model should be stored.
+Models are stored in the directory `stored_models`.

+Once configuration files are supported, the settings for the GAN can be changed through the configuration file.
+At the moment values will have to be changed directly in the script.

 ## Configuration Files